BeingTomGreen/IP-User-Location/README.md

 #### Validate an IP address
 You can use `->validIP($ip)` to see if the specified IP Address is valid.

-Under the hood this uses `filter_var($ip, FILTER_VALIDATE_IP)`, I assume this should be pretty solid.
-If you have any suggestions for a better way of doing this send a pull request or drop me an email.
+Under the hood this uses `filter_var($ip, FILTER_VALIDATE_IP)`, I assume this is pretty solid.
+If you have any suggestions for a better way of doing this send a pull request or [drop me an email](mailto:tom@beingtomgreen.com).

 #### Get the user's IP address
 You can use `->getIpAddress()` to retrieve the users IP address.